-As at the date hereof, Delmore Crewson is a director and the chair of the audit committee of Pollard Banknote Limited, an issuer listed on the TSX.
-Each of Cornelius Martens, Victor Thielmann, Wayne Townsend and Edward Warkentin are directors of All in West!
-Capital Corporation, an issuer listed on the TSX Venture Exchange.
+As at the date hereof, each of Cornelius Martens, Victor Thielmann, Wayne Townsend and Edward Warkentin are directors of All in West!
+Capital Corporation, a reporting issuer.
 Edward Warkentin is a director of Exchange Income Corporation, an issuer listed on the TSX.